smkhalil2/Dad-Jokes-React-App/README.md

 # Dad-Jokes-React-App
+A web page that fetches ten unique, top quality dad jokes at a time from an api when the user clicks the button and displays them in an interactive list.
+Jokes are sorted by popularity and stored in localStorage.
+Users can upvote or downvote jokes.
+Popularity is reflected by the color and emoji displayed on the joke.

 TLDR - To run, open project in terminal with `cd dad-jokes` and start application with `npm start`.
 May need to install npm and npx.